 When Josh and I went zero waste, one of the first things to go was bottled countertop cleaner.
 I’ve always been wary of the stuff – the chemical ingredients list is, like, 200 items long – so it wasn’t hard to let go of.

-But finding an alternate option wasn’t nearly as easy as I expected it to be.
+But finding a zero waste option wasn’t nearly as easy as I expected it to be.
 We started out with a pretty straightforward solution made from white distilled vinegar and orange essential oil; but it smelled nasty to me and, to be honest, I just don’t think it works well enough.

 As a natural disinfectant, vinegar can’t be beat.
 But as a cleaner, I’ve found it lacking.
 Here’s the new recipe we’re using today!